investorswiki/content/README.md

 ## About

-This repository contains markdown source files for [investors.wiki](https://investors.wiki) website.
+This repository contains markdown source files for <a href="https://investors.wiki" referrer="github" >investors.wiki</a> website.

 ## Contributing